Creating a Natural Environment in the Heart of Clitheroe.

 Fish pass & dam works

 Over many years the lodge has trapped the silt washed down from upstream largely from quarrying activity and natural erosion.
-The plan involves the excavation of 4,000 cubic metres of silt that will be used to build up the land behind the banks.
-The banks will be constructed using a well-tested technique of "brash bundle receptors”.
-The willows around the lodge will be coppiced and used in the construction of the brash bundles.
-The site is heavily overgrown and central to the plan is for the trees to be coppiced and managed to open up the site for the benefit of wildlife and to create views.
+4,000 cubic metres of silt was removed and placed behind new banking that was constructed using a well-tested technique of "brash bundle receptors”.
+The willows around the lodge have been coppiced, and some used in the construction of the brash bundles.
+The site was heavily overgrown, and many trees unsafe or suffering from Ash Dieback.
+These have been either felled or coppiced.
+Habitat piles have been created around the site for the benefit of wildlife, and some trees have been left with a standing trunk for birds and insects to enjoy.

 With further fundraising, we plan to extend the walkway to provide a full circular walk around the lodge.
 There are also many educational projects we hope to run with local schools that can participate in monitoring the ecology and in wildlife surveys - but we expect that many of the best ideas will come from the community.

-In a recent survey, there were 231 species of plants and trees identified and 28 species of birds.
-There were only a few mammals recorded but one future project is to ensure the habitat will encourage water voles to find this a place to flourish.
+In a recent survey, 231 species of plants and trees were identified and 28 species of birds.
+Only a few mammals were recorded, but one future project is to ensure the habitat will encourage water voles to find this a place to flourish.

 “The Earth is a fine place and worth fighting for.”